-The 5th Global March for Elephants and Rhinos will take place on April 13th with cities around the world joining in a huge day of action for endangered wildlife.
+The 5th Global March for Elephants and Rhinos (GMFER) saw over 60 events around the world join in a huge day of action for endangered wildlife.

-Around 2,500 body parts of animals killed for ‘sport’ have been brought home by British hunters over the past decade, among them hundreds from endangered species including elephants, lions, hippos, giraffes, leopards – all killed for ‘sport’.
-These cruel and barbaric practices continue to decimate already endangered species and drive them closer to extinction.
+Around 2,500 body parts of animals killed for ‘sport’ have been brought home by British hunters over the past decade, including hundreds from endangered species such as elephants, lions, hippos, giraffes, and leopards.
+This barbaric practice continues to decimate already threatened species and drive them closer to extinction.

-Contrary to arguments used by trophy hunters that hunting helps conservation and communities on the ground, in reality it brings no lasting benefits to either sector, and its contribution economically is virtually nil.
+Contrary to arguments used by trophy hunters that hunting helps conservation and local communities, the truth is it brings no benefits to either sector, and its contribution economically is virtually nil.
 On all counts, the science starkly contradicts the pro-hunting arguments.

-GMFER2019 will be taking place shortly before CITES Conference of the Parties (CoP18) in Sri Lanka on 23 May–3 June.
-GMFER is organizing a global call to CoP delegates to: support the proposal to uplist elephants to Appendix I, reject the proposal from several southern African countries to re-open ivory trade and trade in elephant trophies, and reject the proposal to allow trade in the Southern White Rhino.
+GMFER2019 was timed to take place shortly before CITES Conference of the Parties (CoP18) in Sri Lanka on 23 May–3 June.
+GMFER is organizing a global call to CoP delegates to: support the proposal to uplist elephants to Appendix I; reject the proposal from several southern African countries to re-open ivory trade and trade in elephant trophies; and reject the proposal to allow trade in the Southern White Rhino.

 We call on the British government to take urgent action to ban the import of hunting trophies and to support efforts internationally to end this gruesome trade once and for all.